talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 > Evidence suggests that soya is not a threat to our health and is in fact a reliable and healthy protein source.
 > - [Vegan Society - General FAQs](https://web.archive.org/web/20191002203547/https://www.vegansociety.com/resources/general-faqs)

 TalkVeganToMe reached out to The Vegan Society to enquire after the sources for the evidence.
-The Vegan Society replied incredibly promptly and directed us to the The British Association of Dietitian's as their source.
+The Vegan Society replied incredibly promptly and directed us to The British Association of Dietitian's as their source.

 > There is now scientific agreement that the controversy around isoflavones’ potential to have bad side effects in humans is fuelled only by findings from laboratory or animal studies using pure isoflavones or high doses.
 It is well established that animals metabolise isoflavones in a different and much more efficient way to humans and results from such studies cannot be compared to any human outcomes.
 Additionally, using high doses of pure isoflavones cannot be compared to consuming isoflavones from whole soya foods as they provide lower quantities and are a combination of many biologically active molecules.
 Comprehensive reviews by the European Food Safety Authority, World Cancer Research Fund and the World Health Organisation all conclude that soya foods as part of a healthy balanced diet are safe.
 > - [British Dietetic Association - Soya and health - the basics - 2017](https://web.archive.org/web/20190928091728/https://www.bda.uk.com/foodfacts/soya2017.pdf)